 "Castleford Heritage Trust was established in 2000, and is a registered charity and a limited company which aims to promote the community's heritage and culture to build a strong, successful community.
 We use natural as well as cultural heritage as a vehicle for regeneration and improving educational opportunities.
-The Trust seeks to improve the local area and knowledge of local heritage in order to improve community esteem, raise the aspirations of our young people and for the general benefit of local people and visitors to Castleford.
 We have promoted access to the waterways, local woodland and other green spaces, developed educational opportunities and community involvement in natural and industrial heritage projects and celebrations.

 We have initiated, promoted and delivered major regeneration projects in the town, particularly environmental and natural heritage projects, increasing community involvement.
 We have delivered projects in partnership with other organisations, including the Environment Agency, English Partnerships (now the Homes and Communities Agency), Yorkshire Forward, Arts Council England, Yorkshire, Groundwork Wakefield, British Waterways and Wakefield MDC's Regeneration Department.
 The Castleford Riverside Regeneration projects were successful in winning the 'Community' category in the BURA and Waterways Trust Regeneration Awards, and other prestigious awards.

 We worked with English Partnerships to develop the Fryston and Wheldale pit sites, to facilitate the village community and enable local input into the project.
 Also, funded by the Arts Council, we employed an Arts Development Officer to help run a community arts centre, Bridge Arts, to promote arts and culture and develop programmes for the unemployed, looked after children, after school clubs and cross generational activities.